wespc/wespc/README.md

 - 👋 Hi, I’m @wespc
 - 👀 I’m interested in computer & rocket science.
 - 🌱 I’m a undergraduated student.
 - 📫 pcid757@gmail.com is my email.
+- 🍩 wespc.github.io is my blog.

 <!---
 wespc/wespc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.